lakruzz/lakruzz.com/pages/about-model.md

 ## A live sample - it's just a story

-Here on there pages a [codemamo.lakruzz.com](codemamo.lakruzz.com) I'm now releasing and hosting an anonymized and generalized summary of the best and most typical or illustrative findings from the total of 24 assessments that was conducted on the basis of this specific model.
+Here on there pages a [lakruzz.com](https://codemamo.lakruzz.com) I'm now releasing and hosting an anonymized and generalized write-up of the best and most typical or illustrative findings and mitigations from the total of 24 assessments that was conducted on the basis of this specific model.

 Any references to any the 24 companies or even the specific mentioning of their tool-stack, organization, location, domain of operation, or any data for that matter, that could possibly identify them is weeded out or scrambled.